dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]

-Additionally, you need to install the [Node.js](https://nodejs.org/en/download/) on your machine.
-The sample app in this article was built with Node.js version 20.7.0, and npm version 9.7.2.
+Additionally, you need to install [Node.js](https://nodejs.org/en/download/) on your machine.
+The sample app in this article was built with Node.js version 20.7.0 and npm version 9.7.2.
 To verify your Node.js and npm versions, run the following commands:

 ```nodejs
 node --version